 Because some of the services on the bypass list also are included in the multiple imaging composites, we suppressed these "overlap bypass codes," in order to retain all pertinent imaging HCPCS codes to identify a single session composite claim.
 Overlap codes are HCPCS codes that are both on the bypass list and are members of the multiple imaging composite APCs.
-The specific "overlap bypass codes" are in the Addendum N promulgated with this CY 2015 OPPS/ASC proposed rule.
+The specific "overlap bypass codes" are in the Addendum N promulgated with this CY 2016 OPPS/ASC final rule.

 We then broke claims by dates of service and reassessed each new claim for its eligibility as a single major claim, or in the case of the multiple imaging composite APCs, a single session claim.
-To improve the quality of the new proposed extended assessment and management composite APC, we include logic to ensure that any pseudo singles for visits with G0378, observation services, billed on the same date of service, did not have a T status procedure on the day before that would preclude eligibility for the composite payment.